 The next diagram expands from the diagram above to give an in depth view into the user traffic's request path, also described in detail below:

 For a Cloud Run for Anthos on Google Cloud request path:

 Traffic arrives through:

-- The Ingress Gateway for external traffic
+- The Ingress Gateway for traffic from outside of clusters

 The VirtualService component, which specifies traffic routing rules, configures the gateways so that user traffic is routed to the correct revision.

 Kubernetes Service, a control plane component, determines the next step in the request path dependent on the availability of pods to handle the traffic:

 If there are no pods in the revision: